kantega/kson/readme.md

 regarding all aspects except runtime speed - by using only a limited set of buildingblocks.
 Now, the term " easy" is of course a bit misleadin.
 Its easy for us, but if you are not used to functions, then it might take some time to get used to.
 But if you take your time a new world will reveal itself before your eyes.
-I guarantee it! <sup>1</sup>
+I absolutely, 100 percent, positively guarantee it! <sup>1</sup>

 <sup>1 Not a guarantee</sup>